myON News™, Powered by News-O-Matic: FAQ

-If myON News is available on your site, students, teachers, specialists, and administrators can open it by selecting the News icon at the top of any myON page.
+If myON News is available on your site, students, teachers, and administrators can open it by selecting the News icon at the top of any myON page.

 myON News delivers developmentally appropriate content, based on current events, in a year-round daily news feed within the myON literacy ecosystem.